denten-books/plain-text/support/conferences/ipam-april-2016/45-min-direct-manipulation.md

 structures in an economy of exchange between physical and mental resources.
 In this market there are those who profit and those whose virtual avatars become a commodity.

-The above comments apply to computation generally.
-We will spend the following chapters peeling apart the layers of the literary and the bibliographic simulation in particular.
-Once the electronic book can be perceived as computation in kind, we can begin to examine the incongruence in the structures of meaning-making at the sites of storage and projection.
-If we consider "what you see is what you get" as a type of a commitment to a motivated metaphor, the following chapters will help us understand the ways of seeing and the material particulates of getting.
-The electronic book shall come to fore as a literary device.

 <!-- notes -->
 <!-- notes -->